openmobilehub/omh-storage/README.md

    - "gms" variant builds for devices that has GMS (Google Mobile Services).
    - "nongms" variant builds for devices that doesn't have GMS (Google Mobile Services).

-5. For get an instance of the OMH Storage client you need an instance of OmhAuthClient.
-Add the following code to provide the OMH Auth Client.
+5. To obtain an instance of the OMH Storage client, you need an instance of OmhAuthClient.

    ```kotlin
    val omhAuthProvider: OmhAuthProvider = OmhAuthProvider.Builder()